 These vehicles can weigh as much as 80,000 pounds an often travel at speeds of 80 miles per hour or more, making them capable of causing severe injuries and damage if they are involved in a crash.
 Because of these risks, the federal government requires commercial truck drivers to undergo a medical screening before they can drive and completely disqualifies people with certain conditions from driving a truck at all.

-Despite these regulations, truck drivers with serious medical conditions still get behind the wheel of commercial vehicles every day, sometimes with disastrous results.
 Fortunately, victims of accidents caused by unhealthy truck drivers are very often entitled to compensation for their losses.
-To determine whether you can file a claim, call The Law Offices of Joel J. Kofsky today to schedule a free consultation with a truck accident lawyer in Philadelphia.
+To determine whether you can file a claim, call Philly Injury Law today to schedule a free consultation with a truck accident lawyer in Philadelphia.

 Which Medical Conditions Can Make It Unsafe to Drive?